Metformin may be one of the cheapest and most underused weight loss medications out there.

 The reason is simple:

-Weight gain is a complex process which involves multiple hormone systems and regulatory processes.
+Weight gain is a complex process that involves multiple hormone systems and regulatory processes.

 That means using 1 medication or targeting 1 pathway means you are only treating PART of the problem and not ALL of the problem.